 About the Project

 In May 16, 2013 WXXI launched its first multi-media project, Paley on Park Avenue: New York City.
 The six-part, web-only series followed world-renowned sculptor Albert Paley as he created 13 original pieces for installation on Park Avenue in New York City.
-WXXI was granted unprecedented access to Paley and his studios to document the creation of these pieces for The Fund for Park Avenue’s Temporary Public Art Collection and their installation along Park Avenue on June 14, 2014.
+WXXI was granted unprecedented access to Paley and his studios to document the creation of these pieces for The Fund for Park Avenue’s Temporary Public Art Collection and their installation along Park Avenue.

 “WXXI is proud to share with our community the behind-the-scenes story of what it takes to complete such a significant project,” WXXI President Norm Silverstein said.
 “We look forward to sharing this story with art lovers across the country.”